Meyer Lemon Loaf

 - Zest of half Meyer lemon

-- In another bowl, whisk together the sour cream, 1 cup sugar, the eggs, vanilla, lemon extract and lemon zest.
+In another bowl, whisk together the sour cream, 1 cup sugar, the eggs, vanilla, lemon juice and lemon zest.

-- For the glaze, combine the confectioners’ sugar and lemon juice and pour over the cake.
+For the glaze, combine the confectioners' sugar and lemon juice and pour over the cake.
+Slice and serve!

 Recipe adapted from twopeasandtheirpod